unknownv2/CoreHook/README.md

 You can test symbol support by running the [symbols tests](test/CoreHook.Tests/Windows/SymbolsTest.cs).

-### Notes on Windows UWP Usage

- There is currently no way to set the proper access control on our pipes on the .NET Core platform and the issue is [being tracked here](https://github.com/dotnet/corefx/issues/31190) so we use P/Invoke to call `kernel32.dll!CreateNamedPipe` directly.

 ## Contributing

 Any contributions are all welcome!
 If you find any problems or want to add features, don't hesitate to open a new issue or create a pull request.

-## Thanks
+## Credits

 A lot of this project is based on the work of others who were willing to share their knowledge.

 * [Christoph Husse and Justin Stenning](https://github.com/EasyHook/EasyHook) - The original developers of the EasyHook project which this one would not be possible without.
 A large amount of code in CoreHook is borrowed from their great work, going from C# all the way to assembly code.
 * [Nate McMaster](https://github.com/natemcmaster) - For the build and publishing PowerShell scripts and other great tools he has created, such as the [.NET Core Plugins](https://github.com/natemcmaster/DotNetCorePlugins).
 * [dotnet Team](https://github.com/dotnet) - For great strides in innovation and constantly working on improving the .NET Core framework.
+Code from the open-source .NET Core framework was used in this project and is really helpful in the developmnet process.

 ## Licenses